 - 1. Ensure that the BMS is setup in such a manner than testing will not cause immediate danger to the battery pack. - 2.
 Ensure that cell voltages are being read correctly and that no critical fault codes are present.
 The BMS cannot properly read cell voltages if unit and batteries are not wired correctly.
 Double checking cell voltages with a multimeter will help verify that the BMS is measuring voltages correctly. - 3.
 Ensure that the current sensor is reading the correct values and that current going into the battery pack (charge) shows up as negative and that current leaving the battery pack (discharge) shows up as positive. - 4.
-If the charge enable, discharge enable, or charge safety outputs are used (physically or transmitted digitally), ensure that they are operating by carefully monitoring the battery pack during the first full cycle (full charge and discharge) to check that cutoffs are properly working for all used outputs.
+If the charge enable, discharge enable, or charge safety relays are used, ensure that they are operating by carefully monitoring the battery pack during the first full cycle (full charge and discharge) to check that cutoffs are properly working for all used outputs.
 Keep in mind that conditions are usually only triggered when the pack is totally charged or totally discharged.
-Particular attention should be paid to make sure the BMS is able to properly shut off any connected battery charger or any other source or load. - 5.
+Particular attention should be paid to make sure the BMS properly shuts off a battery charger if connected or any other source or load. - 5.
 If charge and discharge limits are used (either via CAN or analog outputs) ensure that they behave as expected over the first full charge and discharge cycle and that any devices that must enforce those limits are actually respecting them.

-How the Orion Jr. BMS Works
+How the Orion BMS Works